 In Pennsylvania, if your charges are dropped, dismissed, or withdrawn, or, if you took an ARD (Accelerated Rehabilitation Disposition) program because you had a DUI charge, there is a provision to expunge your criminal record.

 There are many factors that are considered in determining if your case satisfies the requirements for getting your charges expunged.
-You need the assistance of a professional Pittsburgh Criminal Lawyer like those at Sean Logue Law who understand the process of criminal expungement.Eligibility for Expungement
+You need the assistance of a professional Criminal Lawyer in Pittsburgh like those at Sean Logue Law who understand the process of criminal expungement.Eligibility for Criminal Record Expungement

 - Expungement is not always possible for all types of criminal charges.
 It depends on the nature of the crime and how you have dealt with it.